vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 At the Zooniverse we rely on Amazon Web Services for our core infrastructure.
 All our servers are virtual machines _in the cloud_ - this includes our webapps (i.e. the project itself) as well as our databases and other sites.
 We also store the images and other data for projects on Amazon S3, a highly redundant and scalable online storage platform.
 This means that test sites, sample data, and other things, will often be found at amazonaws.com URLs.

-We don't need you to create any Amazon accounts, or really think about this much at all, but it's worth noting that we use this service and that is a popular, and secure way to hosts large-scale websites.
+We don't need you to create any Amazon accounts, or really think about this much at all, but it's worth noting that we use this service and that is a popular and secure way to host large-scale websites.

 ### Agreeing a timeline

-Early on in the process a rough timeline will be agreed regarding when to aim to launch the site and when to start work in ernest.
+Early on in the process a rough timeline will be agreed regarding when to aim to launch the site and when to start work in earnest.

 ### Things You Can Do Now